my-other-github-account/imessage_tools/README.md

 To read messages, you can use the read_messages function.
 This function takes three required arguments:

 - db_location - The path to the chat.db file
-- n - The number of messages to return (defaults to 10 if not provided)
+- n - The number of messages to return (defaults to 10 if not provided, will return all messages if set to None)
 - self_number - A string representing your phone number or a label for "you" in the messages.
 Can be arbitrary.
 - human_readable_date - A Boolean indicating whether to return the message timestamps as timestamps or human-readable dates (defaults to human-readable)